Read Between the Layers: Leveraging Multi-Layer Representations for Rehearsal-Free Continual Learning with Pre-Trained Models: Experiments

 \subsection{Datasets and implementation details}

-Following prior works \cite{wang_dualprompt_2022,wang_learning_2022,zhou_revisiting_2023,zhang_slca_2023,mcdonnell_ranpac_2023}, we experiment with two ViT-B/16 \cite{dosovitskiy_vit_2021} models, the former with self-supervised pre-training on ImageNet-21K (\textbf{ViT-B/16-IN21K}) \cite{ridnik_imagenet-21k_2021}, the latter with additional supervised fine-tuning on ImageNet-1K (\textbf{ViT-B/16-IN1K}) \cite{krizhevsky_imagenet-1k_2012}.
-During adaptation in the CIL setting, PETL parameters are trained using a batch size of 48 for 20 epochs and Adam \cite{kingma_adam_2015} with momentum for optimization.
-We employ learning rate scheduling via cosine annealing, starting with 0.03.
+Following prior works \citep{wang_dualprompt_2022,wang_learning_2022,zhou_revisiting_2023,zhang_slca_2023,mcdonnell_ranpac_2023}, we experiment with two ViT-B/16 \citep{dosovitskiy_vit_2021} models, the former (\textbf{ViT-B/16-IN21K}) with self-supervised pre-training on the ImageNet-21K dataset \citep{ridnik_imagenet-21k_2021}, the latter (\textbf{ViT-B/16-IN1K}) with additional supervised fine-tuning on the ImageNet-1K dataset \citep{krizhevsky_imagenet-1k_2012}.
+During adaptation in the CIL and DIL settings, PETL parameters are trained using a batch size of 48 for 20 epochs, Adam \citep{kingma_adam_2015} with momentum for optimization, and learning rate scheduling via cosine annealing, starting with 0.03.
 We train five prompt tokens for VPT and use a bottleneck dimension of 16 for AdaptFormer.
-All baselines use the same aforementioned ViT-B/16 backbones and are trained on seven representative split datasets CIFAR-100 (\textbf{CIFAR}) \cite{krizhevsky_cifar_2009}, ImageNet-R (\textbf{IN-R}) \cite{hendrycks_imagenet-r_2021}, ImageNet-A (\textbf{IN-A}) \cite{hendrycks_imagenet-a_2021}, CUB-200 (\textbf{CUB}) \cite{wah_cub200_2011}, OmniBenchmark (\textbf{OB}) \cite{zhang_omnibenchmark_2022}, Visual Task Adaptation Benchmark (\textbf{VTAB}) \cite{zhai_vtab_2020}, and Stanford Cars-196 (\textbf{Cars}) \citep{krause_cars_2013}.
-None of the methods compared in \cref{table:cil-comparison} and \cref{table:ocl-comparison} require a data buffer for rehearsal.
-We use $T=10$ for all datasets, except $T=5$ for VTAB, which is a benchmark composed of five different datasets to be learned consecutively.
-(We report additional results for $T=5$ and $T=20$ in \cref{sec:appendix-different-T}.)
-VTAB can be considered as a hybrid class- and domain-incremental learning benchmark according to the definition in \cite{van_de_ven_three_2019}, as label spaces of each task are partially overlapping.
-Dataset statistics can be found in \cref{sec:appendix-datasets}.
-For comparison, we use the average accuracy \cite{lopez-paz_gradient_2017} metric $A_t=\frac{1}{t} \sum_{i=1}^t R_{t,i}$, with $R_{t,i}$ denoting the classification accuracy on the $i$\ith task after training on the $t$\ith task.
-All experiments are conducted with $k=6$ unless stated otherwise.
-Final accuracy $A_T$ after learning the last task is reported for random seed 1993 and the best combination of PETL method and ViT backbone (similar to \cite{mcdonnell_ranpac_2023,zhou_revisiting_2023}) in the main paper.
-We refer to \cref{sec:appendix-average-accuracy} for analysis of each $A_t$, forgetting measures, and variability across random initialization, and to \cref{sec:appendix-different-backbone-petl} for average accuracy over training for different PETL methods and pre-trained backbones in the CIL setting.
+All baselines are rehearsal-free and trained on the same aforementioned ViT backbones.